 During the UE initiated RSPP supplementary information transport operation, the UE shall run a timer T. This timer is started when the operation is sent, and stopped when a response is received from the network.
 If this timer expires the UE shall assume that the operation has failed.
 The UE may terminate the dialogue by sending a RELEASE COMPLETE message, and informs the user of the failure.

 Figure 5.2.2.11.2.1 illustrates the signalling for normal operation between the UE and the network.

-UE Network